Advice to Clients

 You can also make a card payment over the phone.

-If your usual contact at Barcan+Kirby is on leave or unwell, the team will have already thought about who will be covering that work, just the same as if they were to be on annual leave.
+If your usual contact at Barcan+Kirby is unwell, the team will have already thought about who will be covering that work, just the same as if they were to be on annual leave.

-All of our teams are working hard to ensure that working practices are not disrupted, however, if you have any concerns and need to speak to someone urgently, contact the relevant Partner/Head of that department (listed under ‘contacting us’ above).
+All of our teams are working hard to ensure that working practices are not disrupted, however, if you have any concerns and need to speak to someone urgently, contact the relevant senior team member of that department (listed under ‘contacting us’ above).

 Thank you for your support and understanding during this challenging situation.